 |Days 5-14||There may be lingering symptoms of withdrawal at this point.
-Like, insomnia, depression, anxiety and irritability.|
+Like, insomnia, depression, anxiety, and irritability.|

 Get Help With Dilaudid Detox

-If you or someone you love suffer from an addiction to Dilaudid, or any Opioid, the first step to recovery is detox.
+If you or someone you love suffers from an addiction to Dilaudid, or any Opioid, the first step to recovery is detox.
 Please, do not try to detox on your own.
 The process can be painful and difficult without medical assistance.
 The detox process is crucial to recovery, and failing at the beginning can make someone less likely to attempt again in the future.
 If you do require help, try reaching out to a dedicated treatment provider.

 What are you struggling with?